hcederna/student-groups-optimization/README.md

 conda --version
 ```

 You should see the installed version number, such as `conda 4.7.12`.
-If instead you see an error message, reference [verifying that conda is installed](https://docs.anaconda.com/anaconda/install/verify-install/) in the conda documentation.
+If instead, you see an error message, reference [verifying that conda is installed](https://docs.anaconda.com/anaconda/install/verify-install/) in the conda documentation.

 With Anaconda correctly installed, navigate in the terminal to the `student-groups-optimization-master` directory using the command: